CoinFabrik/scout/README.md

 cargo test --all --all-features
 ```

-In order to run the tests for a particular test-case, run the same command on that particular test-case folder (e.g: `test-cases/delegate-call/delegate-call-1/vulnerable-example`)
+In order to run the tests for a particular test-case, run the same command on that particular test-case folder (e.g., `test-cases/delegate-call/delegate-call-1/vulnerable-example`)

 ## Acknowledgements